itzliu/Site-Monitor/README.md

 # Site Monitor
-Python script to monitor websites.
-If a server is found to be down a email will be sent to the specified user and the server will be reset.
-Script is currently for use with only Linode servers but compatability with other service provider APIs can be added.

-## Utilizes
-* Cron
-* Linode API
-* Python SMTP Library
-* Logging

-## Getting Started
-These instructions will get you a copy of the project up and running on your local machine.
+Python script to monitor servers and restart Linode servers if they are down.

 ### Requirements
 * Python3.6+